amarachi2022/Azure_MFA-Conditional-Access-and-AAD-Identity-Protection/README.md

 Require multi-factor authentication

-Task 4: Simulate risk events against the Azure AD Identity Protection policies
+Step 4: Simulate risk events against the Azure AD Identity Protection policies

 Use RDp to connect to vitual machine and sighin to azure as user 3 with tor browser